 Incident reporting

-One of the most significant changes under NIS2 is the mandatory 24-hour incident reporting rule.
-Organizations must notify relevant authorities of significant cyber incidents within a 24-hour detection window
+One of the most significant changes under NIS2 is the mandatory 24-hour reporting rule for incidents.
+Organizations must notify relevant authorities of substantial cyber incidents within a 24-hour detection window.

 This control represents a substantial shift from the original NIS directive, which allowed for more lenient and varied reporting timelines across EU member states.
 Now, organizations have clear obligations, with significant penalties for failure to comply.
 This shift necessitates companies to have strong incident detection systems in place and well-defined incident response protocols.